Lungren2/PyProcessor/docs/SERVER_OPTIMIZATION.md

 # Server Optimization Prerequisites

+## HTTP/3 Support

+HTTP/3 is the latest version of the HTTP protocol that uses QUIC over UDP instead of TCP.
+It provides significant performance benefits, especially for mobile users (which typically represent >20% of user bases).
+HTTP/3 is particularly beneficial for Adaptive Bitrate (ABR) streaming.

+### HTTP/3 Requirements

+- UDP port 443 must be open and available
+- For IIS: Windows Server 2022 or later for native HTTP/3 support
+- For Nginx: Nginx 1.25.0+ with the ngx_http_v3_module
+- Client browsers that support HTTP/3 (Chrome 85+, Edge 85+, Firefox 88+, Safari 14+)

+### How HTTP/3 Auto-Upgrading Works

+The server optimization scripts implement HTTP/3 support using Alt-Svc headers.
+This allows clients to:

+1. Initially connect using HTTP/1.1 or HTTP/2
+2. Receive the Alt-Svc header indicating HTTP/3 availability
+3. Automatically upgrade to HTTP/3 for subsequent requests if supported
+4. Fall back to HTTP/2 or HTTP/1.1 if HTTP/3 is not available

+This approach ensures backward compatibility while providing performance benefits for supported clients.

 This document outlines the prerequisites for using the server optimization features in PyProcessor.

 ## Windows/IIS PowerShell Script